junxit/us-congress-bills-112/metadata.md

 - 2011-07-01 — Placed on the Union Calendar, Calendar No. 81.
 - 2011-07-01 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 112-131.
 - 2011-07-01 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 112-131.
+- 2011-07-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-07-18 — Considered as unfinished business. (consideration: CR H5132)
+- 2011-07-18 — Considered under suspension of the rules. (consideration: CR H5130-5131)
+- 2011-07-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+33.
+- 2011-07-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-07-18 — Mrs. Biggert moved to suspend the rules and pass the bill, as amended.
+- 2011-07-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 310 - 1 (Roll no. 601). (text: CR H5131)
+- 2011-07-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 310 - 1 (Roll no. 601).(text: CR H5131)